Price-Babson Symposium for Entrepreneurship Educators

 This program is led by Professor Heidi Neck, the Jeffry A. Timmons Professor of Entrepreneurship at Babson College.
 Neck’s research interests include entrepreneurship education, entrepreneurship inside organizations, and creative thinking.
 She is the lead author of Teaching Entrepreneurship: A Practice-Based Approach, written to help educators teach entrepreneurship in more experiential and engaging ways.

 Cost includes program materials, accommodations, and meals at the award-winning Babson Executive Conference Center.
-There will be a welcome reception the evening of May 28.
+Accomodations are from 4 p.m. on January 6 to 11 a.m. on January 10.
+There will be a welcome reception at 6 p.m. the evening of January 6.
 All participants receive a certificate of completion.

 Each session has a limited number of participants to preserve the intimacy and collegiality of the experience.
 Applications are accepted on a first-come, first-served basis.